MDU-C2/SLaRC-HeavySeeker-HT25/ros_ws/src/s_cameras/README.md

 ## Requirements
 - ROS 2 (tested with Jazzy) with `usb_cam` and `depthai_ros_driver` installed.
-- ffmpeg on the host; encoder selection is automatic.
+- ffmpeg on any machine running the server or client; encoder selection is automatic on the server.
 - Hardware encoders supported: NVIDIA (NVENC), Intel (QSV/VAAPI), or CPU fallback.
 - Network cameras must stream H.264 TS at the configured URL.